 Tuition and Fees

 *Based on full-time status.
-Room for residence is based on single occupancy.
+Room for residence is based on double occupancy.
 Board is based on Freshman meal plan.

 Please visit our Tuition and Fees page for full listing.

 Grants awarded to students who show they have financial need.
 Grants typically do not require repayment

 Loans a source of aid that must be repaid, usually with interest, after you graduate or stop going to school

 Scholarships awarded to students based on special talents, skills or high academic achievement

 Federal Work Study a program where students may work and earn money to help pay for school

 |September 15, 2017||NJ STATE||Deadline for new students (and continuing & transfer students who did not receive 2016-2017 TAG) to file the 2017-2018 FAFSA, for Fall 2017 and Spring 2018 State Aid|

 |September 20, 2017||UTW||Last day to submit a completed Unemployment Tuition Waiver Form for Fall 2017|